ishaan2304/Casual-post/README.md

-# frontend structure of a website HTML + Bootstrap
+# Frontend structure of a website HTML + Bootstrap
-Learned through the new learnings a simple basic HTML,CSS (+bootstrap) work.
+Work of a learning basics of HTML,CSS (+bootstrap).
 I just made this for fun while working on front end stuff
 ## Languages
 Javascript